 Data collection is accomplished via Medicare Claims and CROWNWeb, a web-based and electronic batch submission platform maintained and operated by CMS contractors.
 Measures reported on DFC are reviewed on a regular basis by dialysis facility providers.
-Review of comments and questions received in the past for the Standardized Fistula Rate showed only rare instances of concern expressed about inaccurate or missing data.
+Review of comments and questions received in the past for the long term catheter rate showed very few instances of concern expressed about inaccurate or missing data.